gglee4ai/rpvetc/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# rpvetc
+# rpvetc: Reactor Pressure Vessel Embrittlement Trend Curve

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rpvetc is to …
+The goal of **rpvetc** is to provide various models for Reactor Pressure Vessel Embrittlement Trend Curve.

 ## Installation